ant31/varager-ruby/README.md

 ```

 # Usage
-Auth is done automaticaly once only on the first call
+Auth is done once on the first call

 ## Environments
 ### List
 ```ruby